tiff/jquery.inview-pseudo/README.md

     $("li:inview").doSomethin();

-Check whether a particulary element is in view:
+Check whether a particular element is in view:

     $element.is(":inview");